nf-core/funcscan/docs/usage.md

 ```bash
 --arg_rgi_db '/<path>/<to>/<card>/'
 ```

+The contents of the directory should include files such as `card.json`, `aro_index.tsv`, `snps.txt` etc. in the top level.

 :::info
 The flag `--save_db` saves the pipeline-downloaded databases in your results directory.
 You can then move these to a central cache directory of your choice for re-use in the future.